Responsive website

 2. Six people said that they have always remembered being a customer of City Cycles as children since their family were loved the outdoors.
 Ten use City Cycles for healthy, cardio-focused activities.
 Three rent bikes for temporary transport, while five ride as a hobby.

 3. There was a common response that many customers had was the lack of appeal of the website and the challenges of making bike reservations.
-Also, some of the information doesn’t match to their destinated page which caused confusion to customers.
+Also, some of the information doesn’t match to their designated page which caused confusion to customers.

 To assist me in developing strategies aimed at enhancing the website, I used a SWOT analysis.
 This approach would help me identify the company's strengths, weaknesses, opportunities, and threats.
 The objective was to find the best result to improve a better experience for customers.